kbaseattic/assembly/doc/client_tutorial.md

 ### Parameters

 Some of the modules support customizable parameters.
-You can use them to launch powerful pipelines such as parameter sweep.
+You can use them to launch parameter sweep pipelines.
 For example, you can use the `-p velvet ?hash_length=29-37:4` option in the `ar-run` command to launch three velvet jobs with different hash lengths (29, 33, 37).
 Here, for numerical parameters, the general syntax is: